pascalboye21/Data_science_practice/README.md

 - supermart_grocery_sales.ipynb : fictional dataset from keggle.

 ## Classification
-- phone_classification_dataset.ipynb : Several models from scikit-learn (sklearn) are used to obtain a suitable model for this dataset.
+- phone_classification_dataset.ipynb : Several models from scikit-learn (sklearn) are used to obtain a suitable classification model for this dataset.
 - mnist_classification.ipynb : Image classification task solved with CNN using pytorch.

 ### Currently in progress